thuld/CrmFetchKit/README.md

 - Before this version the `getValue` method returns an `string` for option-sets attributes.
 With the 2.x version, the method return a value of type `number`.
 See integration test `should retrive the optionset-value as "number"`
 - The "Assign" accepts now five attributes (`id`, `entityname`, `assigneeId`, `assigneeEntityName`, `opt_async`).

+###Previous versions
+Previous versions (1.x) of this library are available on CodePlex (http://crmfetchkit.codeplex.com/)

 ## API Reference
 The current version supports the following operation:
 - `Fetch`